biomancy/reat/README.md

 ### RADA

-**RADA** is an RNA editing analysis package, designed with emphasis on performance, low memory footprint, and ease of use.
+**RADA** is an RNA editing analysis package designed with a focus on performance, low memory footprint, and ease of use.

-Refer to the wikipedia [article](https://en.wikipedia.org/wiki/RNA_editing) for a classification and basic overview of known editing events. **RADA** can handle all types of editing (i.e. A->I, C->U, etc), except for editing by insertions or deletions.
+Refer to the [Wikipedia](https://en.wikipedia.org/wiki/RNA_editing) for classification and basic overview of known editing events. **RADA** can handle all types of edits (eg, A->I, C->U, etc.), except for editing by insertions or deletions.

-**RADA** officially supports only Linux distributions running on an x86-64 machine.
-Working on ARM or Windows systems is not guaranteed.
+The target platform for **RADA** is an x86-64 computer running Linux; working on Windows or ARM is not guaranteed.

-Please, feel free to open issues concerning bugs, installation problems, feature requests or unintuitive behaviour.
+Please, feel free to open issues regarding bugs, installation issues, feature requests, or unintuitive behavior.
-Quality, correctness, and ease of use matter a lot for us.
+Quality, correctness, and ease of use are vital to us.

-### Not release yet
+### Not released yet

-**RADA** is under an active development and is not yet formally released.
-While having unit-tests whenever possible, the tool still lacks integration tests and users feedback.
-We will release in a few months, until then use at your own risk.
+**RADA** is under active development and is not yet been officially released.
+While having unit tests whenever possible, the tool still lacks integration tests and users feedback.
+We will release in a few months; until then, use at your own risk.

 ### Features

+* Summarizing editing for provided regions or separate loci
+* Running on multiple threads
+* Strand prediction for unstranded libraries
+* Autoref: automatic detection and accounting for single nucleotide variants (SNV)

-See details section for more in-depth explanation of some options.
+See [details](#details) section for more in-depth explanation of some features.

 ### Limitations

-This a list of known limitations, feel free to open an issue if one of them is critical for you:
+Here is a list of known limitations; feel free to open an issue if one of them is critical for you:

-* RNA editing by insertions and deletions is not supported
+* Potential RNA editing by insertions/deletions is ignored
 * No Python or R interface
-* Lack of official support for ARM and Windows builds
+* Lack of support for ARM and Windows/macOS builds

 ### Installation

+#### Pre-built binaries

+For a quick start, you can try the pre-built **RADA** binary posted via [GitHub releases](https://github.com/alnfedorov/rada/releases).
+Besides the tagged versions, we also provide the latest tested build from the [main branch](https://github.com/alnfedorov/rada/releases/tag/latest).

+Note that you will have to add executable permissions to the file: `sudo chmod +x rada`.

+#### Cargo

-Usage of the rust _cargo_ package manager is the recommended way of installing **RADA**:
+Rust package manager _cargo_ is the recommended way to build **RADA** from sources:

 ```shell
 cargo install --git https://github.com/alnfedorov/rada